runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/lb-spec.md

 A buyer sends xtz to the Liquidity Baking contract and receives a corresponding amount of tokens, if the following conditions are satisfied:

-1.  the token pool is _not_ currently updating (i.e. `storage.selfIsUpdatingTokenPool = false`)
-2.  the current block time must be less than the deadline
+1.  the current block time must be less than the deadline
-3.  when the `txn.amount` (in mutez) is converted into tokens using the current exchange rate, the purchased amount is greater than `minTokensBought`
+2.  when the `txn.amount` (in mutez) is converted into tokens using the current exchange rate, the purchased amount is greater than `minTokensBought`
-4.  when the `txn.amount` (in mutez) is converted into tokens using the current exchange rate, it is less than or equal to the tokens owned by the Liquidity Baking contract
+3.  when the `txn.amount` (in mutez) is converted into tokens using the current exchange rate, it is less than or equal to the tokens owned by the Liquidity Baking contract

 ```k
 module LIQUIDITY-BAKING-XTZTOTOKEN-POSITIVE-SPEC